 Best Time of Year for Perch Fishing at Night

-The absolutely best time of year for nighttime perch fishing is during the early spring.
-I have tested all the seasons rather substantially, but have only observed major biting activity between March and early May.
+The absolutely best time of year for nighttime perch fishing is between early spring and summer.
+I have tested all the seasons rather substantially, but have only observed major biting activity between March and June.

-All in all, the spring is the perfect time for nighttime fishing for perch and you should definitely give it a try!
+All in all, spring and summer are perfect seasons for nighttime fishing for perch and you should definitely give it a try!